Parkland (film): Plot

-After a tip from McCormick, Zapruder is contacted by Sorrells, who adamantly requests his footage.
-Zapruder is hesitant, but Sorrells insists on the matter of national security, and they depart to the news station to develop the film.
+After a tip from McCormick, Zapruder is contacted by Sorrels, who adamantly requests his footage.
+Zapruder is hesitant, but Sorrels insists on the matter of national security, and they depart to the news station to develop the film.
 At Parkland, Perry begins to administer CPR to Kennedy.
 The request to process Zapruder's footage is denied by the news station due to it being 8 mm film.
-Zapruder informs Sorrells of a Kodak lab by Love Field, and the group leaves to go there.
+Zapruder informs Sorrels of a Kodak lab by Love Field, and the group leaves to go there.
 Kennedy flatlines, and Carrico begins to desperately continue CPR.
 However, this proves unsuccessful, and Kennedy is pronounced dead.
 Jackie sobs over Kennedy's body as the hospital staff, secret service agents and priest look on in grief.
 Following this, Shanklin informs the FBI agents of the president's death.
 Johnson is also informed of Kennedy's death, and the Secret Service discuss a return back to Washington.
 Kennedy is given the last rites of the Roman Catholic Church, and a coffin is called to Parkland.
 Robert overhears on the radio that his brother was arrested for killing police officer J. D. Tippit, and is also being considered as a suspect in the assassination, and he leaves his workplace.
 Hosty informs Shanklin that he's been tracking Lee and contacted his wife, Marina, two weeks prior.

-Zapruder, Sorrells, McCormick and the other agents arrive at the Kodak lab, and they process the film.
+Zapruder, Sorrels, McCormick and the other agents arrive at the Kodak lab, and they process the film.
 There, the Zapruder film is seen for the first time, and copies of it are ordered.
 Johnson is rushed out of Parkland, back to Love Field, and onto Air Force One.
 The coffin arrives and, despite a brief confrontation, Kennedy's body is taken from Parkland towards Love Field.
 To make room on Air Force One, seats are removed and a wall is broken, and the coffin is ultimately placed inside.
 There, Johnson takes the presidential oath of office, and the jet leaves for Washington.
 Robert arrives at the police headquarters, has an appalling conversation with his conspiracist mother, Marguerite, and gets indirectly threatened by an officer to change his name and move as far away from the Dallas area as possible.
 Shanklin discovers a letter from Lee threatening an attack on the office if the FBI contacts Marina again, and lambasts Hosty for not arresting him then.